nnaumenko/metaf/docs/sphinx/reference.rst

 		.. cpp:function:: bool is6hourlyReportTime() const

 			:returns: ``true`` if the this time qualifies as 6-hourly report release time in North America (i.e. reports issued within one hour before or after 0000Z, 0600Z, 1200Z, and 1800Z), according to Field Meteorology Handbook Number 1, chapter 12.4.

+		.. cpp:struct Date

+			.. cpp:var:: unsigned int year

+			Year component of the date.
+Can be specified as e.g. ``2019`` or just ``19``.
+Assumed to be a mon-zero value.

+			.. cpp:var:: unsigned int month

+			Month component of the date.
+Must be in range 1 to 12.

+			.. cpp:var:: unsigned int day

+			Day-of-month component of the date.

+		.. cpp:function:: Date dateBeforeRef(const Date & refDate) const

+			This function compliments MetafTime with year and month, based on supplied reference date, assuming that MetafTime refers to the time point at maximum 1 month before the supplied reference date.

+			:param refDate: Reference date; may equal current date for recent METAR or TAF report or date of METAR or TAF report retreival for archived/historical report.

+			:returns: Date including year and month for MetafTime instance, assuming that point of time info stored in this MetafTime instance is before refDate.

+			.. note:: This method does not validate supplied current date and day-of-month stored in the group.
+The inconsistensy of both input parameters and returned value (such as day-of-month exceeding max days in this month, month being in range 1 to 12, etc.) must be checked by others than Metaf.

 	**Validating**